Juhi-og/ai/4_ai_development_notes.md

+# rule of thumb
-While developing AI tools.
+- While developing AI tools.
 Keep in mind the Ethical issues that may rise.

+# Voice based applications
-At the moment Alexa is the easiest platform to make voice based applications.
+- At the moment Alexa is the easiest platform to make voice based applications.

 # Design tools